mjopenglsdl/small3d/README.md

 Let's get right to it.
 You can do this on Windows, Linux or MacOS.
 If you encounter difficulties [let me know](https://github.com/dimi309/small3d/issues).
 We are going to create a ball that can be moved using the keyboard arrows.
 Even though small3d is small, it can do a lot more than this.
 But this exercise will get you started and then you can continue, using the [API documentation](http://dimi309.github.io/small3d/) and having a look at the source code of two games that have already been developed with the engine ([Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D) and [Chase the Goat 3D](https://github.com/dimi309/ChaseTheGoat3D)).
 The source code for this tutorial, including the model of the ball we will be creating is [available online](https://github.com/dimi309/small3d-tutorial).

 I assume that you already have your compiler set up.
 You also need to install [cmake](https://cmake.org) and [conan](https://www.conan.io) and make sure they can be executed from the command line.
-The proposed way to use the engine is to deploy it from conan.io.
-If you prefer to compile it yourself without conan, there are [instructions](BUILDING.md) about how to do this, but it is quite an involved procedure.
-I will always make sure that the engine can be built this way though.
+I prefer to use the engine by deploying it from conan.io and that's what I'm doing in the tutorial below.
+It saves me a lot of time.
+However, if you prefer to compile it yourself without conan, there are [instructions](BUILDING.md) about how to do this.
+Also, the [Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D) repository has four branches, each being an example of a way the engine can be built (with GLFW or SDL using conan, or building without the package manager).
 The engine is also available on [cppan](https://cppan.org/pvt.coding3d.small3d).
 An example of how it can be used from there can be found [here](https://github.com/dimi309/small3d-cppan-example).

 To begin with, let's make a directory for our ball-moving masterpiece from the command line: